Carlos Albert: Biography

 Albert was born on 24 February 1978 in Madrid.
 His artistic drive started very young.
 In 1996 he joined the Faculty of Fine Arts at the Complutense University of Madrid and four years later, the university granted a stay of studies at Camberwell College of Arts (University of the Arts London), also enriching his artistic training.
 This year was key for his career, because it was exposed for the first time in an art gallery participating in the project entitled Collective Will of Iron.

 In 2001 he obtained a degree in Fine Arts, also winning the First Prize in the Visual Arts awarded by the Faculty.
-That same year, he obtained a grant from the Ministry of Culture of Luxembourg to take part in European Circle courses for the Propagation of the Arts, which served to expand their knowledge in the field.
+That year, he obtained a grant from the Ministry of Culture of Luxembourg to take part in European Circle courses for the Propagation of the Arts, which served to expand their knowledge in the field.

-After his studies of fine art, two years later he obtained the Diploma of Advanced Studies at the same university which represents the Art Fair Madrid, being awarded that year with several awards.
+Two years after his studies of fine art, he obtained the Diploma of Advanced Studies at Universidad Nebrija which represents the Art Fair Madrid, where he received several awards.

-During his college days, Albert began with diverse materials, until he met the wrought iron that marked his artistic evolution.
-His current work comes from iron complex networks, whose hallmark is the balance of forms that fold by resounding losses in the material and the search for movement in most parts.

-A significant moment in his artistic beginnings, was the meeting in Santander with the sculptor Martin Chirino, thanks to a grant from the Marcelino Botin Foundation in 1999.
-Along with this artist, he began special training in working with forging and sculptural conception.
+During college, Albert began with diverse materials, until wrought iron became his medium of choice.
+A significant moment in his artistic beginnings, was the meeting in Santander with the sculptor Martin Chirino, due to a grant from the Marcelino Botin Foundation in 1999.
+Working with this artist, he began training in working with forging and sculptural conception.

-During these years, Albert began to enter fully into the exhibition circuit by grants from entities such as Elsa Peretti Foundation and various competitions that in 2001, among others, awarded him the First Prize for Sculpture at the University of Seville.
-This same year he also participated in a group exhibition in the presence of his teacher Martin Chirino and was a breakthrough year for the artist that marked a before and after in his professional beginnings to the creation of the first monumental works, this time for the City Council of Móstoles.
-This was the beginning of his work as a sculptor of large pieces that soon after, in 2005, after receiving a number of awards and commissions from various public and private Spanish banks, his role was strengthened as a monumental sculptor to the present, we can see his work at various public spaces of several Spanish cities.

-A significant example in this regard is the Door of Tolerance sculpture, which is 15 meters high and 20 meters wide, at the entrance of the town of Parla.
+Albert entered into the exhibition circuit through grants from entities such as Elsa Peretti Foundation competition that in 2001, awarded the First Prize for Sculpture at the University of Seville.
+That year he also participated in a group exhibition in the presence of his teacher Martin Chirino.
+This year, marked the professional beginnings in the creation of his first monumental works, this time for the City Council of Móstoles.
+In 2005, after receiving a number of awards and commissions from various public and private Spanish banks, his monumental work can be seen in other public spaces in Spanish cities, such as the Door of Tolerance sculpture, measuring 15 meters high and 20 meters wide, at the entrance of the town of Parla.